What is program assessment?

 Assessment of student learning and accreditation are often seen as closely linked—perhaps because assessment receives so much attention during accreditation reviews.
 Assessment is an ongoing process, though which departments and faculty gather information to support evidence-based decision-making about curriculum, instruction, and student experience.
 Using assessment results, faculty collaboratively develop, maintain and improve an effective curriculum that promotes student learning.

 Accreditation involves a periodic review process from an external body (either academic or professional, or for the university as a whole) that, in part, determines whether systematic assessment processes are occurring with results contributing to decision-making.
-At WSU, program assessment activities are critical to meeting specific standards for university accreditation; see WSU-Wide Program Assessment Summaries and Selected Accreditation Standards for Academic Degree Programs.
+At WSU, program assessment activities are critical to meeting specific standards for university accreditation, see WSU-Wide Program Assessment Summaries.

 How are grades related to assessment?